dschalk/monads-for-functional-javascript/README.md

 ```
 The function equals() was used because the == and === operators on objects check for location in memory, not equality of attributes and equivalence of methods.
 If the left and right sides of predicates create new instances of m, then the left side m and the right side m wind up in different locations in memory and the == operator returns false.
 So we expect m.ret(3) == m.ret(3) to return false.
 What concerns us is the equivalence of both sides of a comparison; that is, can the left side be substituted for the right side and vice versa.

 Tests in the JS-monads-mutableInstances branch at the Github repository produce results closer to what we would expect in mathematics.
 For example: m.ret(7) == m.ret(7) returns true in JS-monads-mutableIntances but false in JS-monads-stable, the master branch.
-But it would be folly to give up immutability for the sake of making unimportant comparisons come out "right". equals(m.ret(7), m.ret(7)) tells us that m.ret(7) is doing the same thing on both sides of the comparison, and that is all that is important.
-Similarly, equals(ret(3).bnd(cube), cube(3)) tells us that ret(3).bnd(cube) and cube(3) are doing the same thing; they can be substituted for one another.
+But it would be folly to give up immutability for the sake of making unimportant comparisons come out "right". equals(m.ret(7), m.ret(7)) tells us that m.ret(7) will yield a result that performs consistenly any time it is executed. and that is all that is important.
+Similarly, equals(ret(3).bnd(cube), cube(3)) tells us that ret(3).bnd(cube) and cube(3) yield results that will perform identically, so they can be substituted for one another.

 In Haskell, x ≡ y means that you can replace x with y and vice-versa, and the behaviour of your program will not change.
 That is what "equals(x, y)" means in the context of demonstrating that instances of Monad in M obey the Javascript equivalent of the Haskell monad laws.
-The behavior of Instances of Monad with ret() (the function and the method) and bnd() mirrors the behavior of Haskell monads with return and >>=.
-The laws to which both of them conform are the
+The Monad ret() (the function and the method) and bnd() methods provide functionality similar to the Haskell monad return function and >>= operator.

 Haskell monads are not category theory monads.
 To begin with, they don't even reside in a category.
 See: http://math.andrej.com/2016/08/06/hask-is-not-a-category.
 Nevertheless, blogs abound perpetuating the Haskell mystique that, as one blogger wrote, "There exists a "Haskell category", of which the objects are Haskell types, and the morphisms from types a to b are Haskell functions of type a -> b."
-The nLab wiki page states "There is a category, Hask, whose objects are Haskell types and whose morphisms are extensionally identified Haskell functions.", and the first line of the Haskell Wiki https://wiki.haskell.org/Hask states "Hask is the category of Haskell types and functions." but at least it goes on to demonstrate that Hask really isn't a category.
+The nLab wiki page states "There is a category, Hask, whose objects are Haskell types and whose morphisms are extensionally identified Haskell functions.", and the first line of the Haskell Wiki https://wiki.haskell.org/Hask states "Hask is the category of Haskell types and functions." but at least it goes on to demonstrate that Hask is not a category theory category.

 It is true that Haskell monads obey rules that are Haskell translations of the structure-preserving rules about functors and natural transformations in the category-theoretic monad.
-I have demonstrated that the elements of M (defined above) obey a Javascript interpretation of these same rules.
+I have demonstrated that the elements of M (defined above) obey a Javascript version of these same rules.
 This suggests that instances of Monad can be expected to be versitile and robust in production.
 The smoothly functioning game and todo list, along with the demonstratons that appear later on this page, reinforce this expectation.
 ##MonadItter

 MonadItter instances do not have monadic properties, but they facilitate the work of monads.
 Here's how they work: